 - Set up recurring transactions, such as mortgage payments, amortization, and depreciation so they are entered automatically.

 Setting up your accounts properly and making entries promptly will ensure that you always know where your business is financially.
-It will also make things much easier for you when the time comes to file your taxes.
+It will also make things much easier for you when you file your taxes.

-Overall, there are a few crucial steps to getting set up for the proper accounting of real estate assets.
+Overall, there are a few crucial steps to getting set up for properly accounting real estate assets.
 At CMP we are experienced at handling these steps to get your real estate financial management on solid footing.

 Real Estate Taxes